 The population of United States is aging.
 The new generation of seniors have a diverse set of food challenges that is increasing the complexity for sustainable solutions, while reducing the capacity for food security.
-In this project, we relied on the systematic use of design to work in networks of large scale collaborations to develop new strategies for the future of food security.
-In partnership with Feeding America, our focus was on seniors’ last mile, between accessing food and being able to produce meals.
+In this project, students applied systems design methodology to networks of large scale collaborators to develop new strategies for the future of food security.
+The focus was on seniors’ last mile, between accessing food and being able to produce meals.

 Immersion and Collaboration

 The project developed through collaboration between the IIT Institute of Design research team, Feeding America employees, staff and field experts, seniors from different areas and organizations in the state of Illinois, and experts from multiple disciplines.
 Throughout the semester, design-led activities such as workshops, a forum, and open sections for review and critique, structured the process, and exposed the project to critical and diverse contributions.
 Through continuous observation and intensive interaction, researchers were able to build an understanding of the logistics that take place for distribution of food and the experience seniors have when utilizing services within food pantries and mobile markets.
 While at food banks and pantries, the research team took part in volunteer activities to develop an understanding of the food journey by engaging in the process.
 They also prototyped design concepts with seniors and experts to expand the options of future scenarios while learning from fundamental challenges behind daily routines.
 Finally, the research team was able to design new concepts to reimagine the future of food security among seniors in the United States.

 Proposed User Experience

 By understanding context, the research team designed a system map that provides a clear visualization of potential stakeholders to be involved in the proposed designed system.
 By applying knowledge and resource brokering in networks and key stakeholders, Feeding America can build new relations and leverage existing assets to better serve seniors.